J.K. Rowling ignores Emma Watson's peace offer - and lashes out

 No time? blue News summarizes for you

-Emma Watson recently expressed the hope of improving the strained relationship with "Harry Potter" author J.K.
+Emma Watson recently expressed the hope of improving her strained relationship with "Harry Potter" author J.K.
 Rowling.

 This is unlikely to come to fruition: Rowling has now settled accounts with the actress in no uncertain terms.